 ADDICTIONS & MENTAL HEALTH WORKER PROGRAM OUTLINE

-The Addiction and Mental Health Worker program will help you acquire the knowledge and skills needed to work in addiction and mental health services, using evidence- based knowledge and skills in screening, assessing and responding to people with mental health, substance use and other addictions from diverse cultural and community perspectives.
-You will learn the skills to work with individuals, family members and small groups who are impacted by addiction and mental health issues in a variety of community health and human services settings such as social and advocacy organizations, residential care facilities, outpatient care centres and community-based food, housing, emergency and other relief services.
+The Addiction & Mental Health Worker program will help you acquire the knowledge and skills needed to work in addictions & mental health services by using evidence-based knowledge.
+For example, you will learn skills in screening, assessing and responding to those with mental health, substance use and other addictions from diverse cultural and community perspectives.
+Furthermore, you will gain the knowledge on how to work with individuals, family members and small groups who are impacted by addiction and mental health issues.
+Such settings include social and advocacy organizations, residential care facilities, outpatient care centres and community-based food, housing, emergency and other relief services.